CZhouLab/LncFusion/README.md

 ## Prerequisites

-To use LncFusino, you will need the following programs in your PATH:
+To use LncFusion, you will need the following programs in your PATH:

 •       apptainer (>=1.3.5)